tuosuniversity/Vellum/Output/EN/How_Stopping_Can_Get_You_Started/Chapter_9_The_Discipline_of_Stillness.md

 ## Article 3

-### SEO-Optimized Title: The Architecture of Inner Peace: An Introduction to the Stillness Engineering Framework
+### The Architecture of Inner Peace: An Introduction to the Stillness Engineering Framework

 In a world that often feels overwhelming, the promise of inner peace can seem like an elusive dream.
 But what if peace wasn't just a feeling, but a skill you could systematically cultivate?
 The Quantum Mindfulness framework introduces **Stillness Engineering**, a structured and dynamic approach to building a robust inner sanctuary.
 This isn't about escaping reality; it's about creating a powerful internal environment where you can navigate life's demands with unprecedented calm, clarity, and wisdom.